nsrCodes/ssgithub/README.md

 # ssgithub
 A backend project to get hands dirty with async rust programming inspired from downgit

-## Note: The hosted service is currently down 😪, till I find a hosting provider that meets my needs, till, then feel free to build the docker image and host yourself.
+## Note: The hosted service is currently down 😪, till I find a hosting provider that meets my needs.
+Untill then, feel free to build the docker image and host yourself.

 The next time you need to download a subdirectory of any github repository, navigate to that directory on your browser, and change the domain of the url from `github.com` to `ssgithub.com` (_Just add `ss` to the start_)